jan-bogaerts/mark/src/markdownCode.md

       - paragraph
       - quote
       - code
+- the selection-service (not a component) is monitored for changes in the currently selected text. whenever the text selection is changed, the state of the toggle buttons is updated to reflect the style of the currently selected text.
+The selection service provides a method for retrieving the style of the currently selected text.

 ##### paragraph section
 - the paragraph-section component contains actions related to the markup used in the text for applying markdown formatting.
+- all buttons use an appropriate icon as content, no text.
 - whenever the text selection is changed, the state of the toggle buttons is updated to reflect the state of the selected text.
 - it supports the following actions
   - bullet list: a toggle button to turn the current selection into a bullet list or when there is no selection but only a cursor position, to make the current line into a bullet point.